 Writer: Florence Lui

-It was great to finally have a full day of sun after a spell of rainy days post Golden Week.
+It was great to finally have a full day of sun after a spell of rainy days

 A Grey Herron (Ardea cinerea) was casually pacing past numerous frenzied crabs on the mud flats of the Brackish Water Pond.
 A Whimbrel (Numenius phaeopus) was close-by, its small stature was much more noticeable next to the Grey Herron (Ardea cinerea).